PART 5306 -

 5306.302-4 International Agreement

 (c) Limitations.
 The document referred to in DFARS 206.302-4(c) must be titled, “International Agreement Competitive Restrictions (IACR).”
 The authority to prepare an IACR is delegated from the HCA to the contracting officer (see MP5301.601(a)(i)).
-The contracting officer must include the IACR and a copy of the associated Letter of Offer and Acceptance in the contract file.
+The contracting officer must include the IACR and a copy of the associated Letter of Offer and Acceptance, once completed, in the contract file.

 (a) Solicitations for other than full and open competition must not be released until the justification has been approved, except as provided by FAR 6.302-2(c)(1).